A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-We observe in \cref{thyroidresults} that methods that incorporate the cost information in the selection of the variables (i.e., GCUR and RSVD-CUR) yield lower total costs of features.
-The features selected by the RSVD-CUR produce the least classification error rate, which may be because the RSVD-CUR includes the noise structure in the feature selection process.
-Where $\varepsilon= 0.0001$, we have an improvement in the classification average error rate of the RSVD-CUR to be about 28\% and 57\% over the GCUR and CUR, respectively.
-We also observe that, the error rates of the RSVD-CUR and CUR factorizations are not very sensitive to the level perturbation as opposed to those of the GCUR decomposition (i.e., the error rate of the features selected by the GCUR increases drastically from 0.09 to 0.26 when the noise level increases from 0.0001 to 0.001).
-Additionally, the error rate of using the whole feature set (20-dimensional) is comparable to that of the RSVD-CUR, which is 10-dimensional and with a lower cost of features.
-Where $\varepsilon= 0.001$ both the RSVD-CUR and the GCUR decompositions select the variable ``pregnant" (which is one of the least costly features) as the most important.
-One the other, the CUR factorization picks the ``TT4" attribute (the second most costly variable) as the most important, which is why its cost of features is the highest compared to the GCUR and RSVD-CUR approaches. } \end{experiment}
+The results shown in \cref{thyroidresults} indicate that methods incorporating cost information (i.e., GCUR and RSVD-CUR) lead to lower total costs of features.
+The features selected by the RSVD-CUR result in the lowest classification error rate, possibly because the RSVD-CUR considers the noise structure during feature selection.
+When $\varepsilon=10^{-4}$, the average classification error rate of the RSVD-CUR is approximately 28\% and 57\% lower than that of the GCUR and the CUR, respectively.
+Furthermore, the error rates of the RSVD-CUR and the CUR are less sensitive to perturbation levels compared to the GCUR (the error rate of the GCUR-selected features increases drastically from 0.09 to 0.26 as the noise level increases from 0.0001 to 0.001).
+Notably, the error rate of using the full 20-dimensional feature set is similar to that of the RSVD-CUR's 10-dimensional feature set with lower cost.
+When $\varepsilon=10^{-3}$, both the RSVD-CUR and the GCUR select the ``pregnant" feature (with lower cost) as the most important, while the CUR selects ``TT4" (with higher cost) as the most important, resulting in higher feature cost compared to the GCUR and the RSVD-CUR. } \end{experiment}

 \textbf{General Gauss-Markov model with constraints.} We briefly describe another possible application of the RSVD-CUR factorization here.